RnLe/blaze2d/doc/symmetry.md

 ### Auto-selecting mirror axes from the lattice

-`SymmetryOptions::default()` now enables automatic selection based on the lattice class (square, rectangular, triangular, oblique).
-Provide the desired parity (defaults to even) and the solver will populate the appropriate axes during job construction:
+`SymmetryOptions::default()` starts with **no** automatic reflections so fresh jobs explore the full eigenspace (matching the current debugging posture).
+If you want MPB-style parity projections, explicitly supply the `auto` block:

 ```toml
 [eigensolver.symmetry]